Taraxacum: History

+Ecology

 Food for wildlife

+Dandelions do not depend on wildlife for distribution or pollination; however much of wildlife benefits from the abundance of the plant.
+Rabbits, wild turkeys, white-tailed deer, eastern chipmunks, bobwhite quail, and many species of bird will consume the seeds and foliage.
+Additionally, many insects will collect nectar from the flower, especially in early spring when there are very few other flowers in bloom.

 Seeds

 Taraxacum seeds are an important food source for certain birds (linnets, Linaria spp.).

 Nectar

 Szabo studied nectar secretion in a dandelion patch over two years (59.2 and 8.9 /m2 in 1981 and 1982).
 He measured average nectar volume at 7.4 μl/flower in 1981 and 3.7 μl/flower in 1982.
 The flowers tended to open in the morning and close in the afternoon with the concentrations significantly higher on the second day.

-Dandelions are also important plants for Northern Hemisphere bees, providing an important source of nectar and pollen early in the season.
-They are also used as a source of nectar by the pearl-bordered fritillary (Boloria euphrosyne), one of the earliest emerging butterflies in the spring.

 Leaves

-Dandelions are used as food plants by the larvae of some species of Lepidoptera (butterflies and moths).

-Invasive species
+Insects eat the leaves of dandelions, especially species of Lepidoptera, which includes butterflies and moths.
+A study in Kargil, India, found that the most frequent insect visitors to dandelions were butterflies followed by species of hymenoptera and diptera.